vidjil/vidjil/doc/server.md

   - Comment backup/reporter services in `docker-compose.yml`

   - It is avised to first launch  with `docker-compose up mysql`.
-The first time, this container create the database and it takes some time.
+The first time, this container creates the database and it takes some time.

 - When `mysql` is launched,
 you can safely launch `docker-compose up`.